 While Change Management culminates in a post-implementation review, Release Management concludes with the successful versioning of a release.
-Example, major release 2.0 to 3.0, Minor release 1.1 to 1.2.

 Note that Release Management activities are primarily conducted in pre-production environments, which fall outside the control of Change Management at MGB Digital.
 However, MGB Digital encourages the use of Release Management best practices.